DraxFM/kakadoo/README.md

 Only compatible with Windows systems.
 Tested on Windows 11.

 ### temporary message
-currently, the fact that the exe is compiled with no icon, multiple AVs flag **ransom.qilra**. using a custom icon lowers the detection from 23 to 11. i will add this feature asap
+currently, the fact that the exe is compiled with no icon, leads to multiple AVs flagging it down as **ransom.qilra**. using a custom icon lowers the detection from 23 to 11. i will add this feature asap
+adding to that, this only works on users that are in the "Administrators" group. this will also be addressed soon.

 ## :large_blue_circle: - Content
 - [:100: - Features](#features)